Stein Variational Evolution Strategies: A Stein Variational Evolution Strategy

-where $w_{jk}$ are the sample weights that are computed based on the fitness values $f(\vxi_i)$ following \citet{hansen2016cma}.
-Note that in the last line, the SVGD learning rate hyperparameter $\epsilon$ can easily be replaced by the CMA-ES step-size hyperparameter $\alpha_{\vx}$.
+where we assume the same sorting by fitness in our sum as in vanilla CMA-ES and $w_{j\ell}$ are the sample weights that are computed based on the fitness values $f(\vxi_{j\ell})$ following \citet{hansen2016cma}.
+Further, we use an additional step-size hyperparameter $\epsilon$ for notational consistency with SVGD, but we always fix it to $\epsilon = 1$.

-It now remains to define the step-size control for CMA-ES from which the covariance update naturally follows.
-The CMA-ES step-size update \eqref{eq:cma-sig} is based on the length of the step $\hat{\vy}$ by which the particle, i.e.\ distribution mean, is shifted.
-Given the particle update in Eq.\ \eqref{eq:sv-cma-mu}, we define $\hat{\vy}_i$:
+Eq.~\eqref{eq:sv-cma-step} defines how to update each particle search distribution mean.
+It now remains to define the remaining SV-CMA-ES parameter updates.
+The original CMA-ES step-size update \eqref{eq:cma-sig} is based on the length of the distribution mean update step.
+In the particle update in Eq.~\eqref{eq:sv-cma-m}, this quantity corresponds to the effective update step $\phi(\vx_i)$.
+Given this particle shift, the smoothened step estimate $\vp_{\sigma_i}$ is computed analogously to the CMA-ES optimization path update in Eq.~\eqref{eq:cma_evo_trace}:

-Based on this quantity, the exponentially smoothened step $\vp_{\sigma_i}$ is computed analogously to the CMA-ES optimization path update in Eq.\ \eqref{eq:cma_evo_trace}.
-Using $\vp_{\sigma_i}$, the particle step-size $\sigma_i$ and covariance $\vC_i$ can be computed using \eqref{eq:cma-sig} and $\eqref{eq:cma-cov}$ respectively.
+Using the same construction, we update $\vp_{c_i}$ based on $\phi(\vx_i)$, from which the covariance $\vC_i$ can be computed using \Cref{eq:cma-cov}.